 If you are a true beginner, consider Playa Carrizalillo which has a consistent gentle wave in a beautiful location.

-Take a Day Trip: Things to do in Puerto Escondido
+Day Trip to Mazunte or Beyond: Things to do in Puerto Escondido

-There are tons of day trip options – the bioluminescent tour of Manialtepec Lagoon, coffee farm tours, whale watching (during the winter season), touring the lagoons of Chacahua, hiking Punta Cometa in Mazunte…
+There are lots of day trip options – the bioluminescent tour of Manialtepec Lagoon, coffee farm tours in Pluma Hidalgo, visiting Casa Wabi and Punta Pajaros beach (see below), touring the lagoons of Chacahua (see below), hiking Punta Cometa in Mazunte (above)…

-Check with a local tour agency (we liked Viajes Dimar) or rent a car for the day and go exploring.
+Check with a local tour agency or rent a car for the day and go exploring.
 We rented a car one day and drove up to beautiful Pluma Hidalgo (famous for it’s delicious coffee and incredible mountain views) and one of the remote and empty bahias de Huatulco.
 Check out this older post detailing the day.

 Puerto Escondido Restaurants & Bars: Zicatela & La Punta, Puerto Escondido Guide